I played in a band with a guy who’d been performing for over 40 years.

 They don’t just know how to move; they’ve trained those movements so thoroughly that their body can execute them automatically, even under pressure.

+You’re not just learning about music — you’re conditioning your hands, ears, and brain to work together automatically.
 And just like in sports, having the right coach or trainer makes all the difference.

-Most teachers see themselves as information-givers.
-They show songs, scales, or bits of theory — but they don’t actually know how to train guitar players to get results that matter — the kind that make you stand out and sound far better than the average hobby player.
+They show songs, scales, or bits of theory — but they don’t actually know how to train guitar players to get results that matter.
+The kind that make you stand out and sound far better than the average hobby player.

 Even worse, many let students decide what they want to learn each week, which almost guarantees slow progress and frustration.